Bran

-Bran is present in cereal grain, including rice, corn (maize), wheat, oats, barley, rye and millet.
-Bran is not the same as chaff, which is a coarser scaly material surrounding the grain but not forming part of the grain itself, and which is indigestible by humans.
+Bran is present in cereal grain, including rice, corn (maize), wheat, oats, barley, rye, and millet.
+Bran is not the same as chaff, which is a coarser, scaly material surrounding the grain and is indigestible by humans.

 Composition

-Bran is particularly rich in dietary fiber and essential fatty acids and contains significant quantities of starch, protein, vitamins, and dietary minerals.
+Bran is particularly rich in dietary fiber and essential fatty acids, and contains significant quantities of starch, protein, vitamins, and dietary minerals.
 It is also a source of phytic acid, an antinutrient that prevents nutrient absorption.

 The high oil content of bran makes it subject to rancidification, one of the reasons that it is often separated from the grain before storage or further processing.
-Bran is often heat-treated to increase its longevity.
+Bran is often heat-treated to increase its shelf life.

 Rice bran

-Rice bran is a byproduct of the rice milling process (the conversion of brown rice to white rice), and it contains various antioxidants.
+Rice bran is a byproduct of the rice-milling process (the conversion of brown rice to white rice), and it contains various antioxidants.
 A major rice bran fraction contains 12%–13% oil and highly unsaponifiable components (4.3%).
-This fraction contains tocotrienols (a form of vitamin E), gamma-oryzanol and beta-sitosterol; all these constituents may contribute to the lowering of the plasma levels of the various parameters of the lipid profile.
-Rice bran also contains a high level of dietary fibres (beta-glucan, pectin and gum).
+This fraction contains tocotrienols (a form of vitamin E), gamma-oryzanol, and beta-sitosterol; all these constituents may contribute to the lowering of the plasma levels of the various parameters of the lipid profile.
+Rice bran also contains a high level of dietary fiber (beta-glucan, pectin, and gum).
 It also contains ferulic acid, which is also a component of the structure of nonlignified cell walls.
-However, some research suggests there are levels of inorganic arsenic present in rice bran.
+Some research suggests, though, inorganic arsenic is present at some level in rice bran.
 One study found the levels to be 20% higher than in contaminated drinking water.